Line 14 (CPTM): History

-On May 9, 2013, the Governor of São Paulo Geraldo Alckmin has cancelled the former project, as it seemed no longer viable due to the Federal Government project to establish the Rio–São Paulo high-speed rail.
+On May 9, 2013, the Governor of São Paulo Geraldo Alckmin cancelled the former project, as it seemed no longer viable due to the Federal Government project to establish the Rio–São Paulo high-speed rail.
 Line 14 would have a special fare estimated in R$ 30.00 (ten times higher than the normal CPTM fare, R$ 3.00 as of 2013).
 Alternatively the planned Line 13 (Jade) shall be extended up to the airport and keeping the same standard fare prevailing in all CPTM's lines.

 Although the State Government says that the current plan is to finish the constructions in progress, some preliminary details were revealed about the stations and character of the line.

+On April 5, 2024, the Governor of São Paulo, Tarcísio de Freitas, announces the new route of Line 14 Onyx between Bonsucesso in Guarulhos and Jardim Irene in Santo André.